The Asian School

 The Asian School, is a co-ed Boarding School in Dehradun with both Day Boarding and Full Boarding Facilities.
-The School was established in 2000, by Mr. Amarjeet Juneja under the umbrella of the Asian Educational Charitable Trust.
+The school was established in the year 2000 by Mr. Madanjeet Singh Juneja under the umbrella of the Asian Educational Charitable Trust.

 Affiliation

-The School is affiliated with Central Board of Secondary Education (CBSE) and International Baccalaureate since 2000 and 2020.
+The School is affiliated with Central Board of Secondary Education (CBSE) and since 2000.

 Academics

 The Asian School offers English medium, co-ed education from classes Nursery to XII Class.

 Sports

 The School has sport facilities like two large playing fields, basketball, tennis, badminton courts, a 25-meter swimming pool and a gymnasium.

 Sports include Athletics, Badminton, Basketball, Baseball, Boxing, Cricket, Cross Country, Gymnastics, Hockey, Horse Riding, Karate, Soccer, Swimming, Table Tennis, Skating and Shooting.